MarioMingarro/SppTrend/README.md

 ## Overview of Key Features

-The `SppTrend` package provides a methodology to derive explanatory hypotheses about the effects of distribution changes in species assemblages.
-It attempts to help researchers understand species responses to environmental change by analyzing historical occurrence data includes:
+`SppTrend` helps understand species responses to environmental change by analyzing historical occurrence data that includes:

-  - **Predictors** - Sampling date (year and preferably month and year)
+  - **Predictors** - Sampling date (year, preferably month and year)

   - **Responses** - Geographic location (latitude and longitude) and environmental factors (elevation and temperature).

-The methodology assumes that the observed species occurrences represent a temporal sequence reflecting changes in their responses to these factors.
+The methodology assumes that the observed species occurrences reflect a temporal sequence of changes in response to these factors.

+## Workflow

-The `SppTrend` package provides a structured workflow for analyzing trends in species occurrence data:
+`SppTrend` provides a structured workflow for analyzing these trends:

-1.  **Environmental Data Integration (Optional)**: Utilize functions like `get_era5_tme()` to incorporate temperature data and `get_dem_ele()` to add elevation information to your occurrence records.
-This step enriches the dataset with environmental context.
+1.  **Environmental Data Integration (Optional)**:  Enhance your occurrence records with environmental context using functions like `get_era5_tme()` for temperature data and `get_dem_ele()` for elevation.
-2.  **Overall Trend Estimation**: Employ the `overall_trend()` function to calculate the average temporal trend of the selected response variables across all species in your dataset.
-This provides a general baseline for comparison.
+2.  **Overall Trend Estimation**: Calculate the average temporal trend of selected response variables across all species using `overall_trend()`.
+This provides a general baseline to compare with individual specie trend.
-3.  **Individual Trend Analysis**: Use the `spp_trend()` function to determine the individual temporal trends for each species and response variable.
-This step compares individual species' responses with the overall trends.
+3.  **Individual Trend Analysis**: Determine the specific temporal trends for each species and response variable using `spp_trend()`.
+This allows comparison of individual species' responses to the overall trend.
-4.  **Ecological Strategy Classification**: Apply the `spp_strategy()` function to categorize species into distinct ecological strategies based on the significance and direction of their individual trends relative to the overall trend.
+4.  **Ecological Strategy Classification**: Categorize species into distinct ecological strategies based on the significance and direction of their individual trends relative to the overall trend using `spp_strategy()`.

-### Detailed Steps
+### Data Requirements

-The `SppTrend` package is designed to analyze species presence records.
+The `SppTrend` package has been designed to analyze species presence records.
 To utilize the package effectively, your dataset must, at a minimum, include the following information for each occurrence:

 * Species identification (e.g., 'species').
-* Geographic coordinates: Latitude (e.g., 'Lat') and Longitude (e.g., 'Lon').
+* Geographic coordinates: Latitude (e.g., 'lat') and Longitude (e.g., 'lon').
+The package assumes the use of the **WGS84 (World Geodetic System 1984)** coordinate reference system for global applicability.
-* Temporal information: Year (e.g., 'year'), and preferably Month (e.g., 'month').
+* Temporal information: Year (e.g., 'year') is required.
+Including Month (e.g., 'month') is highly recommended for more detailed analysis.

-Given its potential for global applications, the package assumes the use of the WGS84 (World Geodetic System 1984) coordinate reference system.

-**It is essential that the column names in your input dataset either match the default names expected by the `SppTrend` functions (e.g., 'species', 'year', 'month', 'Lon', 'Lat', and environmental response variables such as 'Ele', 'Tme', 'Tmx', or 'Tmn').**
+**Important** Ensure that the column names in your input dataset match the default names expected by the `SppTrend` functions.
+These default names are:
+- **Species Name**: 'species'
+- **Year**: 'year'
+- **Month**: 'month'
+- **Longitude**: 'lon'
+- **Latitude**: 'lat'
+- **Environmental Response Variables** (if applicable): 'ele' (elevation), 'tme' (temperature), 'tmx' (maximum temperature), 'tmn' (minimum temperature).

 The following is an example illustrating the structure of a data frame containing 500 randomly generated presence records for 10 distinct species: